-The most important thing about CJC-1295 results timelines: whether you use the DAC or no-DAC version fundamentally changes what you should expect and when.
+The most important thing about CJC-1295 results timelines: whether the DAC or no-DAC version is used fundamentally changes the documented timeline.

 CJC-1295 with DAC binds to albumin, extending its half-life to approximately 8 days.
 One injection sustains GH stimulation for nearly a week.
 CJC-1295 without DAC (mod GRF 1-29) has a half-life of roughly 30 minutes, producing brief but intense GH pulses — especially when paired with a GHRP like ipamorelin.